921kiyo/3d-dl/README.md

 2. When you have finished your task/issue, make a pull request to ```product```.
     - When you do it, make sure to always refer to which issue you've done on the pull request comment (e.g "Resolve #11 Update a final layer ", where #11 is the issue No.).

 3. Usually Ong and Kiyo have to do reviews for all pull requests.
-If the pull request looks okay, merge it into ```product```.
+If the pull request looks okay, Kiyo or Ong merge it into ```product```.
     - Make sure to delete the branch and close the issue/update the issue board after the merging.

 ### Warning